 Though examining various genres of photography, we discover fresh ways to stretch the imagination.
 In-class time is spent encountering inspirational ideas, looking at different artists’ creations, reviewing participant work, sharing as a group, and receiving individual feedback from Leanne.
 A small amount of technical proficiency is required, but what’s most essential is to bring an open mind.

 Liberate your creativity by releasing the pressure for perfection!
 As we embrace both our successes and failures, we connect more deeply to our artistic voice.

 Leanne Trivett S. uses photography to explore experimental floral elements, self-portraiture, and the interaction of color and emotion in the world.
-She has BFA in theater from Tisch School of the Arts, at NYU.
-Leanne’s artwork has been exhibited nationally and internationally, at the Los Angeles Center of Photography, the Griffin Museum of Photography in Boston, and PH21 Gallery in Budapest, among others.
-She has also been published in Art Ascent, Black & White Magazine, and several exhibition books.
-Leanne won an Honorable Mentions for the 18th Julia Margaret Cameron Award for Women Photographers in 2022, for Dodho Magazine, and for ND Awards for 2022.
+She has a BFA in Theater from Tisch School of the Arts, at NYU.
+Her background in musical theatre and her experience with performing as a professional singer have inspired her self expression through imagery and photography.
+She is best known for her colorful and current self portraits and her work with florals.
+Leanne’s artwork has been exhibited nationally and internationally, including the Los Angeles Center of Photography, the Griffin Museum of Photography in Boston, and PH21 Gallery in Budapest, among many others.
+She has also been published in Art Ascent, Black & White Magazine, Dodho Magazine, and several exhibition books.
+Leanne was a Winner and Honorable Mention for the 18th and 20th Julia Margaret Cameron Award for Women Photographers in 2022 and 2023, for ND Awards for 2022, and the People and Portraits for Digital Photo for 2022.